wchaering/stochastic-background/README.md

 Laser Interferometer Space Antenna (LISA) Data Processing in Julia

 ## Description
-Using a 3-week simulated sample from the planned LISA mission, NoiseData.dat, this script analyzses the noise from the detector in the data.
-Using a stochastic background, it searches for the noise levels from the gravitational wave background.
+Using a 3-week simulated sample from the planned LISA mission, NoiseData.dat, this script analyzses the noise picked up by the detector in the data.
+Using stochastic analysis, it searches for the noise levels from the gravitational wave background.

 The stochastic background can be modelled by S<sub>gw</sub> = (3H<sup>2</sup><sub>0</sub>/4*pi<sup>2</sup>f<sup>3</sup>)*Ω<sub>gw</sub>, where H<sub>0</sub> is the hubble constant and Ω<sub>gw</sub> is the gravitational wave background level.